We're sorry. An error has occurred

 10 October 2021

 Framed within the common goal of advancing trade justice and South-North solidarity, The Fair Trade Handbook presents a broad interpretation of fair trade and a wide-ranging dialogue between different viewpoints.
 Canadian researchers in particular have advanced a transformative vision of fair trade, rooted in the cooperative movement and arguing for a more central role for Southern farmers and workers.
-Contributors to this book question the limits of fair trade against the broader structures of the capitalist, colonialist, racist, and patriarchal global economy.
+Contributors to this book look at the issues within global trade, and assess fair trade and how to make it more effective against the broader structures of the capitalist, colonialist, racist and patriarchal global economy.
+The debates and discussions are set within a critical development studies and critical political economy framework.
+However, this book will appeal to a wide range of readers, as it translates the key issues for a popular audience.

 Gavin Fridell (Author)